Novimatrem/blog/about.markdown

 My real name is zoey - you're welcome to call me that if you wish to not say my 'gamer username'.

 I'm a little empty-headed, sometimes, but I mean well- and I try my best.
-I give my absolute all into being good, kind, and sweet- and manage it quite well.
+I give my absolute all into being good, kind, and sweet- and think I manage it quite well.

 <a style="color: #008148;" href="https://novimatrem.uk/fursona" target="_blank">[Link: Or perhaps you meant to read the about page of my fursona?]</a>